Download the app to find the best colleges for you

 Punjab

-However, a student shouldn't give up if their national-level law entrance exam score isn't as good as it should be; there are many options available to law aspirants for the start of their legal careers, which begins with admission to law colleges or universities, and CLAT isn't the only national-level law entrance exam accepted by law institutes.
+Most law students want to take CLAT when they begin preparing for entrance exams, college admission processes and law school applications.
+Although many students appear for CLAT every year, the success rate is comparatively low as the NLUs have high cutoff scores.
+However, a student shouldn't give up if their national-level law entrance exam score isn't as good as it should be; there are many options available to law aspirants for the start of their legal careers, which begins with admission to law colleges or universities and CLAT isn't the only national-level law entrance exam accepted by law institutes.
 State-level law entrance exams and university-level entrance exams are also excellent options for law aspirants, as are colleges that offer direct admissions based on merit or through management quota.

-If you wish to take admission to the best law college that suits all of your interests, fill our Common Application Form (CAF) and make it an easy and hassle-free process.
+If you wish to take admission to the best law college that suits all of your interests, fill out our Common Application Form (CAF) and make it an easy and hassle-free process.
 Through CAF, you can apply to multiple colleges and check the elaborate details of each of them.
-You will also get personalised counselling from our admission experts who will assist you in finding the ideal college as per your requirements.
-You can also call on the helpline number 1800-572-9877 and speak to our counsellors directly.
+You can also call the helpline number 1800-572-9877 and speak to our counsellors directly.

 Stay tuned to CollegeDekho for more such news and articles!